 - Miami Beach: The Soffer family has owned this location since 2005.

-- Las Vegas: This project was complicated.
-Jeffrey Soffer sold it in 2009.
-Other investors, like Carl Icahn and Witkoff, owned it later.
-But in 2021, Jeffrey Soffer bought the Las Vegas property back with help from Koch Real Estate Investments.
+- Las Vegas: The Las Vegas project went bankrupt in 2009.
+Carl Icahn later acquired it, and then the Witkoff Group owned it for a period.
+In 2021, Jeffrey Soffer bought the property back through Fontainebleau Development, with Koch Real Estate Investments as a financial partner.

 Beyond Miami Beach: Expanding the Brand

-The Fontainebleau name is growing beyond Florida.
-The brand reached a major milestone when the Fontainebleau Las Vegas opened its doors in late 2023.
-This 67-story resort brought the Miami Beach style to the Nevada desert.
+The Fontainebleau name now reaches beyond Florida.
+The brand hit a major milestone when the Fontainebleau Las Vegas opened in December 2023.
+This 67-story, $3.7 billion resort brought the Miami Beach aesthetic to the Nevada desert and stands as the tallest occupiable building in Nevada.

-By owning both properties, Jeffrey Soffer has created a unified luxury brand.
-Guests can now use the “Fontainebleau Rewards” program at both locations.
-This growth shows that the owners want to take the hotel’s legendary status to new markets.
-While Miami Beach remains the original home, the brand is now a national player in the luxury world.
+By owning both properties, Jeffrey Soffer has built a unified luxury brand.
+Guests can use the “Fontainebleau Rewards” program at both locations.
+This growth shows the owners want to carry the hotel’s legendary status into new markets.
+Miami Beach stays the original home, but the brand now competes on a national stage.

 Products Worth Considering

-The Soffer family has provided steady leadership for the Fontainebleau.
-Many hotels change owners every few years, which can make things messy.
-The long term vision of Fontainebleau Development has kept the brand consistent.
+The Soffer family has given the Fontainebleau something rare: steady, long-term leadership.
+Many hotels switch owners every few years, which can damage a brand’s identity.
+Fontainebleau Development’s consistent vision has kept the brand sharp and recognizable.

-This steady ownership protects the history of the hotel.
-Features like the famous “Staircase to Nowhere” stay part of the design.
-At the same time, the owners have added modern spots like the LIV nightclub and top tier restaurants.
-They balance the hotel’s past with what modern travelers want.
-This balance keeps the Fontainebleau one of the most popular places to stay in Miami.
+That stability protects the hotel’s history.
+Features like the famous “Staircase to Nowhere,” created by Morris Lapidus as a theatrical moment of arrival, remain part of the layout.
+At the same time, the owners have added modern draws like the LIV nightclub and top-tier restaurants.
+They balance heritage with what today’s travelers expect, and that balance keeps the Fontainebleau among Miami’s most sought-after stays.

 Products Worth Considering